On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{imulating} antenna array responses in the frequency domain is often time-consuming.
 For example, in \gls{MoM} one needs to calculate the impedance matrix and solve a linear system for each frequency point.
-The total required time depends on the mesh size, the number of antenna ports, and the frequency band of the problem.
+The total required time depends on the electrical size, the number of antenna ports, and the frequency band of the problem.
 Furthermore, the simulation challenges become even larger when out-of-band properties are needed \cite{emadeddin_fully_2024}.

-One method to speed up the process is to determine fewer frequency points in contribution with interpolation \cite{dhaene_adaptive_1995, de_la_rubia_data-driven_2017}.
+One method to speed up the process is to determine fewer frequency points in combination with a \gls{MOR} process \cite{dhaene_adaptive_1995, de_la_rubia_data-driven_2017}.
 Methods that address the matrix completion time include using the Toeplitz structure \cite{fenn_moment_1982} and methods to solve the linear system fast include iterative methods \cite{zhao_adaptive_2005}.

-In this work, we limit our attention to rational approximations of complex systems by the use of interpolation.
-It is well known that antenna systems are not \emph{rational systems} \cite{gustafsson_physical_2007}.
-Rational systems are, however, frequently effective in approximating more complex systems \cite{gustafsson_antenna_2015,antoulas_approximation_2005,beattie_chapter_2017}.

-There exist many algorithms and methods for rational approximation, \eg, Cauchy interpolation \cite{peik_multidimensional_1998,yang_interpolationextrapolation_2007}, vector fitting \cite{gustavsen_rational_1999,deschrijver_macromodeling_2008}, and the Loewner framework \cite{antoulas_chapter_2017,mayo_framework_2007,karachalios_6_2021}.
-The two latter methods are widely used in the area of \gls{MOR}, and they are categorized as \emph{non-intrusive} (or \emph{data-driven}) \gls{MOR} methods \cite{aumann_practical_2023}.
+A key part, on which this work is based on, is the Loewner framework, a method that has been shown to efficiently approximate solutions to partial differential equations and nonlinear systems \cite{antoulas_model_2016, simard_loewner_2021}.
+Other algorithms and methods for system approximation include Cauchy interpolation \cite{peik_multidimensional_1998,yang_interpolationextrapolation_2007} and vector fitting \cite{gustavsen_rational_1999,deschrijver_macromodeling_2008}.
+The Loewner framework and vector fitting are categorized as \emph{non-intrusive} (or \emph{data-driven}) \gls{MOR} methods \cite{aumann_practical_2023}.
 Non-intrusive methods use only the input and output data of a system, and not any prior physical knowledge of a system \cite{grivet-talocia_passive_2015}.
 In this paper, the two data-driven \gls{MOR} methods, the Loewner framework and vector fitting, are used and compared.